 2. Marvel At The Bayeux Tapestry

+Of all the things to do in Bayeux, seeing the Bayeux Tapestry is a must.
 The incredible Bayeux Tapestry, listed on the UNESCO Memory of the World register, is almost one thousand years old.
-The Bayeux Tapestry, a marvel to behold, is 230 feet (70m) long and 20 inches (51 cm)high.
-Head to the museum where it is displayed in a darkened room behind glass and follow the embroidered visual story.
-It’s easy with the audioguide and the embroidered depictions to follow the historical events of how William the Duke of Normandy became William the Conqueror, King of England.
+The Bayeux Tapestry, depicting the story of the Battle of Hastings, is 230 feet (70m) long and 20 inches (51 cm) high.
+Head to the Bayeux Museum where it is displayed in a darkened room behind glass and follow the embroidered visual story.
+With the audio guide and the embroidered visuals, follow the historical events of how William the Duke of Normandy became William the Conqueror, King of England.

 Read More: Here is my full article on How To Visit The D-Day Beaches In Normandy, France.